 2. Evanescence – Thoughtless (Korn cover)

 Released in 2004, Evanescence’s version of “Thoughtless” reworked Korn’s 2002 original through the band’s own dark, melodic, piano-laced aesthetic.
-Arriving at the height of Evanescence’s breakout era, the cover felt like more than a side recording — it sounded like a meeting point between two of the most emotionally intense strains of early-2000s heavy music.
+Arriving at the height of Evanescence’s breakout era, the cover felt like more than just a side recording.
+It sounded like a meeting point between two of the most emotionally intense strains of early-2000s heavy music.

 3. Lacuna Coil – Losing My Religion (R.E.M. cover)

 Originally released by R.E.M. in 1991, “Losing My Religion” was already one of alternative rock’s most recognizable songs long before Lacuna Coil put their own stamp on it.
-Their version, released in 2012, brought the song into a darker and heavier space while staying faithful to its underlying sense of longing and emotional dislocation.
-It also fit perfectly within Lacuna Coil’s long-established role as one of the most recognizable female-fronted acts in gothic and alternative metal.
+Their version, released in 2012, pulled the track into a darker and heavier space while staying faithful to its underlying sense of longing and emotional dislocation.
+It also fit naturally within Lacuna Coil’s long-established role as one of the defining female-fronted acts in gothic and alternative metal.

 The strength of this cover lies in restraint.
-Lacuna Coil do not try to overpower the song with unnecessary heaviness; instead, they deepen its shadows.
-The melancholy of the original remains intact, but the band adds a colder texture, more tension in the rhythm, and a more nocturnal atmosphere overall.
-That balance makes the cover work so well.
-It sounds unmistakably like Lacuna Coil, yet it never loses sight of what made the original so enduring in the first place.
+Lacuna Coil do not try to overpower the song with unnecessary heaviness.
+Instead, they deepen its shadows.
+The melancholy of the original remains intact, but the band add a colder texture, more tension in the rhythm, and a more nocturnal atmosphere overall.
+That balance is exactly why the cover works so well.
+It sounds unmistakably like Lacuna Coil, yet never loses sight of what made the original endure.

 4. Arch Enemy – Symphony of Destruction (Megadeth cover)

 That is a big part of why this version matters.
-Angela Gossow was still a groundbreaking presence in heavy music at the time, and hearing her front Arch Enemy on a song this iconic gave the cover more than just musical impact — it gave it genre significance.
+Angela Gossow was still a groundbreaking presence in heavy music at the time, and hearing her front Arch Enemy on a song this iconic gave the cover more than musical impact.
+It gave it genre significance.
 The band do not radically reinvent the track, but they do not need to.
 They drive it with precision, aggression, and total authority, turning it into a reminder that a female-fronted extreme metal band could command one of thrash metal’s most famous anthems without sounding like a novelty for a second.

 5. Doro – Breaking the Law (Judas Priest cover)

-Originally released by Judas Priest in 1980, “Breaking the Law” is one of those songs that barely needs an introduction.
+Originally released by Judas Priest in 1980, “Breaking the Law” barely needs an introduction.
 By the time Doro recorded it, the track had long since entered metal’s permanent vocabulary.
-That history matters, because Doro is not simply another singer covering a classic — she is one of the foundational women of heavy metal, and that alone gives the performance extra resonance.
+That history matters, because Doro is not simply another singer covering a classic.
+She is one of the foundational women of heavy metal, and that alone gives the performance extra resonance.

 The cover works because it feels like a meeting of equals in spirit.
-Doro does not try to outdo the original’s iconic simplicity; she leans into it with the confidence of someone who belongs in the same lineage.
+Doro does not try to outdo the original’s iconic simplicity.
+She leans into it with the confidence of someone who belongs in the same lineage.
 There is no gimmick here, no overthinking, no attempt to modernize the song beyond recognition.
-Instead, the version succeeds by reminding you how much personality matters in metal.
+The version succeeds by reminding you how much personality matters in metal.
 Put a true genre figure on a true genre anthem, and sometimes that is all the justification you need.

 6. Within Temptation – Black Sabbath (Black Sabbath cover)

 Black Sabbath first released “Black Sabbath” in 1970, and few songs cast a longer shadow over heavy music than this one.
 When Within Temptation took it on decades later, they were stepping into sacred territory.
-But that is exactly what gives the cover its pull: it is a female-fronted symphonic metal band engaging directly with one of the darkest and most formative songs in metal history.
+That is exactly what gives the cover its pull: a female-fronted symphonic metal band engaging directly with one of the darkest and most formative songs in metal history.

-Within Temptation do not erase the dread of the original; they reshape it through a more dramatic, polished, and gothic lens.
+Within Temptation do not erase the dread of the original.
+They reshape it through a more dramatic, polished, and gothic lens.
 The atmosphere remains central, but the emotional texture changes.
 Where the original feels primitive and ominous, this version feels spectral and theatrical, almost like the same nightmare retold through a different era of heavy music.
-It is a smart and weighty choice of song, and the band’s interpretation gives it enough identity to justify its place here.
+It is a smart and weighty song choice, and the band give it enough identity to justify its place here.

 7. Halestorm – Perry Mason (Ozzy Osbourne cover)